Academic Programs

 Marketing Subplan

-A marketing degree provides opportunities across many industries, since nearly every business relies on marketing professionals.
-Career options for marketing graduates include roles in advertising, brand management, market research, and public relations.
+A marketing degree opens doors across many industries, as nearly every business relies on marketing professionals.
+Career options include roles in advertising, brand management, market research, and public relations.

-Most marketing professionals hold at least an associate degree.
-In some cases, relevant work experience can substitute for formal education.
-However, even entry-level positions often require a degree or certificate to get started.
-A bachelor's degree, in particular, can lead to higher-paying roles with greater responsibilities, such as marketing management.
+Most marketing roles require at least an associate degree, though relevant work experience can sometimes substitute.
+A bachelor’s degree can lead to higher-paying positions and greater responsibilities, such as marketing management.

 CURRICULUM